brson/treasuretree/solana-hackathon.md

 ### Things that annoyed us

 - The Rust API documentation is insufficient.
-- Solana programs having access to the standard library, but a not-quite compatible version of the standard library, was the source of multiple confusions, including:
+- Solana programs have access to the standard library, but it is a not-quite compatible version of the standard library.
+  This was the source of multiple confusions, including:
 - `HashMap` seems to just panic on any operation, which manifests as a mysterious access violation.
-  We spent hours looking for our bug when we should have just not used `HashMap`.
+  We spent hours looking for our bug when we should have just not used `HashMap`; and
 - `time` and `anyhow` don't build against Solana's `std`.
   `anyhow` can be built with the `std` feature off, but that loses compatibility with the `Error` trait.